3DWeb-cc/webgl-workshop/course_material/14_environment_texture.md

     material = new THREE.MeshFaceMaterial( materialArray );
     ``

-+ and finally create a new _THREE.Mesh_ using the former geometery and the material
++ and finally create a new _THREE.Mesh_ using the former geometry and the material

 + add it to your scene